 Figure 6 is a parallel coordinate display of the percent of realizations (out of 1000) for which there were some significant pixels in the SiZer map.
-Again color is used to indicated SiZer type, with the same color scheme.
+Again color is used to indicate SiZer type, with the same color scheme.
 The coordinates now are taken to be the sample size n, different from SiZer map row as in Figure 5), to highlight the perhaps surprising impact of n on the results.
 Line type is now used to show the setting.

-FIGURE 6: The global size summaries showing the percent of significant pixels in the full SiZer maps, under the null hypothesis, grouped by settings.
+Figure 6: The global size summaries showing the percent of significant pixels in the full SiZer maps, under the null hypothesis, grouped by settings.

 In this sense, the size problems of the conventional SiZer map are even worse than in the row-wise sense indicated in Figure 5 (note the larger vertical axis).
-The new Row-Wise SiZer is also always far above the nominal level of a = 0.05, which not surprisingly shows that there is substantial difference between rowwise and global statistical inference.
-This is consistent with the global methods appearing as generally too conservative in Figure 5.
+The new Row-Wise SiZer is also always far above the nominal level of $\alpha=0.05$, which not surprisingly shows that there is substantial difference between row-wise and global statistical inference.
+This is consistent with the global method appearing as generally too conservative in Figure 5.

 Performance of the global SiZer approach, is quite dependent on the setting.
 For Kernel Density Estimation the method is generally conservative.
 This is caused by the boundary effect and adjustment discussed above, and by data sparseness issues at the finest scales.
-In particular, the 0's at the second and third coarsest scales mean that the "effective number of rows" r, is essentially too large in our calculations.
+In particular, the 0's at the second and third coarsest scales are present for all SiZers.
+This means that at those scales the boundary adjustment used effectively wipes out any trend possibly present in the data.
 For regression the percentages are often too large.
-For n = 400, the percentage of maps flagged as significant increases substantially, because of the t effect described above (most of which occurs at the finest scales where there are relatively few points in each kernel window, so the number of degrees of freedom can be as low as 4).
-As noted above, many of the curves are lower for n = 100, because of data sparsity effects.
-As expected, the t effect is no longer present for large sample sizes (n = 1600, n = 6400), and the Global SiZer has excellent size performance for all five regression settings.
+For n=400, the percentage of maps flagged as significant increases substantially, because of the t effect described above (most of which occurs at the finest scales where there are relatively few points in each kernel window, so the number of degrees of freedom can be as low as 4).
+As noted above, many of the curves are lower for n=100, because of data sparsity effects.
+As expected, the t effect is no longer present for large sample sizes (n=1600, n=6400), and the Global SiZer has excellent size performance for all five regression settings.

 Figure 7 is a reorganization of the parallel coordinates plot in Figure 5, which highlights an important lesson about how the settings compare, that is obscured there because the settings are in different panels.
-This time the panels show the sample sizes n, with n = 100, 400, 1600 and 6400 in Figures 7a, b, c and d respectively.
+This time the panels show the sample sizes n, with n=100, 400, 1600 and 6400 in Figures 7a, b, c and d respectively.
 As in Figures 5 and 6, color represents SiZer type, using the same scheme.
 The line type is consistent with Figure 6, representing the setting.
-Again the coordinates represent rows of the SiZer map, and are indexed by $\log{10} h$.
+Again the coordinates represent rows of the SiZer map, and are indexed by

-FIGURE 7 Row-wise summaries of the percent of significant pixels for SiZer under the null hypothesis, allowing comparison of the different simultaneity adjustments and settings.
+Figure 7 Row-wise summaries of the percent of significant pixels for SiZer under the null hypothesis, allowing comparison of the different simultaneity adjustments and settings.
 This organization shows that settings are very similar.
-Figures 7a, b, c and d are for the sample sizes of n = 100, 400, 1600 and 6400, respectively.
+Figures 7a, b, c and d are for the sample sizes of $n=100,\,400,\,1600$ and $6400,\,respectively$.